 - An opportunity to be one of the earliest technical team members in a rapidly growing company that has been identified as a key clinical innovation over the coming decade by the NHS and UK Government

 Xim is a firm proponent of diversity: we are committed to celebrating and respecting diversity, equity and inclusion in its workforce.

-Xim is based in the Southampton Science Park, near Southampton.
+Xim is based on The University of Southampton Science Park, in Chilworth.
 The work will require some days each week onsite (at least initially) but could move to primarily remote / home working if appropriate.

 If you would like to apply for this role, please send your CV to: firstname.lastname@example.org